 The Narrows is immensely popular, extraordinarily thrilling and a truly unique adventure hiking experience.
 Very few hikers make it all the way to Big Springs on a day hike but we’re going to explain exactly how you can be one of the few to complete the Narrows in one day.

-Important update for June 2021: Advanced reservations for the Zion Canyon shuttle bus have been discontinued as of 28 May 2021.
+Important: Advanced reservations for the Zion Canyon shuttle bus have been discontinued as of 28 May 2021.

 *Please note this post may contain affiliate links.
 If you click on one of them, we may earn a small commission at no extra cost to you!
 We recommend only products we use and as always, all ideas or opinions expressed in this post are entirely ours.
 Thank you for the support and happy travels!*